zammad/zammad-admin-documentation/channels/whatsapp/index.rst

 Setup
 -----

-First of all, make sure to meet the prerequisites and to read the limitations.
+First of all, make sure to match the prerequisites and to read the limitations above.
+If you did not setup your Meta developer account, Meta business account and your developer app, first go to our :doc:`preparation page <preparation>` and come back after finishing it.

-Then head over to Zammad's admin panel to add the WhatsApp channel under Channels > WhatsApp > Add Account and follow the steps which are described below.
+Then head over to Zammad's admin panel to add the WhatsApp channel under "Channels > WhatsApp > Add Account" and follow the steps which are described below.

 Step 1